agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 ### Career Quiz: recommended list of careers

 The [80k-hours career guide has a career-quiz](https://80000hours.org/career-quiz/#/) of 6 questions based on which you get a few career recommendations.

-**The Career Q&A**
+The questions and my answers written are:

 1. Could you become good at math, science or logic?

-Yes (outperform 80% of graduates)
+   Yes (outperform 80% of graduates).

 2. Could you become good at writing and speaking?

-Yes (Outperforming 80% of graduates in a humanities subject)
+   Yes (Outperforming 80% of graduates in a humanities subject).

 3. Are you happy betting on a small chance of a big impact?

-No
+	No.

 4. Are you happy trying to work in the most demanding fields?
-Yes

-Challenging and long hours should not be a problem I suppose.
-I have seen evidences of this in my past, with my master thesis(10-14 hrs a day, programming, reading), with my work in IIT Madras (easily clocked 10 hrs or more a day for 1 year atleast), Courses in my masters etc... and for a few months worked on writing on the blog and researching at home  5) How far through your career are you?
+   Yes, challenging work for long hours should not be a problem I suppose.
+I have seen evidences of this in my past, with my master thesis (10-14 hrs a day, programming, reading), with my work in IIT Madras (easily clocked 10 hrs or more a day for 1 year atleast), while doing courses in my masters and for a few months recently where I worked 10-11 hrs a day working for a company and doing blog work.

+5. How far through your career are you?

-Early (27) finished masters and working for ~2 years
+   Early (27) finished masters and working for ~2 years.

 6. How do you want to contribute?

 	All possible ways: Direct, indirect, earning to give, research etc...

 **And the output is:**